ybrid/player-sdk-swift/readme_metadata.md

 - `description`, `infoUri`
 A text, an uri defining a page containing information coming along with the specific content.
 - `playbackLength`
 The duration of the content in milliseconds.
-It may be inaccurate and could change during playback until it ends.
+It may be inaccurate and could change during playback.
 - `companions`
 An array of urls pointing to pictures coming along with the content.
 Still implementation specific.
 - `type`
-We currently support the following `ItemTypes`
+We currently support the following `ItemTypes`.
+It may be extended in future.
 ```swift
 public enum ItemType : String  {
     case ADVERTISEMENT = "ADVERTISEMENT"